 - 2 red onions, roughly chopped

-- 1 red chili pepper, finely chopped (seeds optional)
+- 1 red chilli pepper, finely chopped (seeds optional)

 - 3 garlic cloves, finely chopped

-- 6 large pieces of canned grilled peppers, roughly chopped
+- 6 large pieces tinned grilled peppers, roughly chopped

 - 1 tablespoon fennel seeds